duciito/CarCatalog/README.md

 # CarCatalog
-A project for managing (CRUD) cars split into a MVC website, RESTful api, and a data access service.
+A project for managing (CRUD) cars split into an MVC website, a RESTful api, and a data access service.